Problems with structure or function of platelets

-Platelet adhesion occurs when there is an injury to a blood vessel.
-Platelets attach to the lining of the injured blood vessel and begin the first phase of the clotting process
+Platelet adhesion (sticking) occurs when there is an injury to a blood vessel.
+Platelets attach to the lining of the injured blood vessel and begin the first phase of the clotting process.

-After platelets initially begin to adhere to the wall of an injured blood vessel, additional platelets are called to the site of injury.
-The platelets begin to aggregate or stick to each other, forming a platelet plug.
+After platelets initially begin to stick to the wall of an injured blood vessel, additional platelets are called to the site of injury.
+The platelets begin to aggregate (stick) to each other, forming a platelet plug.

 Activation and Secretion

-Granules inside the platelets function to store and release specific proteins that help platelets aggregate at the site of blood vessel injury.
+Granules within the platelet release specific proteins that help platelets aggregate at the site of blood vessel injury.

 How are platelet disorders diagnosed?

 The diagnosis of a platelet disorder involves several laboratory tests.
-The first are called screening tests.
-These include blood tests to look for abnormalities in the size and characteristics of the platelets and a bleeding time to measure of how well the platelets stop bleeding.
+The first tests are called screening tests: these include blood tests to look for abnormalities in the size and shape of the platelets, and a test to measure how effectively the platelets stop bleeding.
 Other studies may include measurement of platelet aggregation by exposing the platelets to a variety of compounds that normally cause platelets to aggregate or stick together.
-If these tests are abnormal, further testing of the platelets will be performed using electron microscopy to determine the specific type of structural platelet disorder.
+If these tests are abnormal, further testing of the platelets will be performed using electron microscopy to determine the specific type of platelet disorder.

 What are the symptoms of a platelet disorder?

-The most common symptoms of a platelet disorder are easy braising, nosebleeds, bleeding of the mouth or gums, heavy menstrual bleeding, postpartum bleeding and bleeding following surgical or invasive procedures.
+The most common symptoms of a platelet disorder are easy bruising, nosebleeds, bleeding of the mouth or gums, heavy menstrual bleeding (periods), postpartum (after child birth) bleeding, and bleeding following dental work, surgical or invasive procedures.

 What is a platelet disorder?